onadj/Interactive-Frontend-Development-Project-/README.md

 - Features Left to Implement:

-Choosing Starting and End point of travel with Road route Adding options to send images and videos from  RECOMEND TRIP page.
+Choosing Starting and End point of travel with Road route Adding options to send images and videos from  Recomend Trip page.
 Adding calendar with Club Of MotorHome Lovers meeting Adding parkways for RV's.